guardian/service-catalogue/README.md

 ## Local Development

-If this your first time developing github-lens, you should run
+If this your first time developing github-lens, you should run:

 ```
 ./scripts/setup.sh
 ```